AGRI4POL stakeholder workshop on pollinator-friendly farming towards a sustainable future of agriculture

 This workshop was a crucial step in the Agri4pol project, which aims to shift agriculture from being a source of pressure on pollinators to a force for their restoration and management.
 The insights gained in Brussels will directly inform the next steps of our work.
 Building on the improved framework, the project will now move into a series of local multi-actor focus groups.
 These will take place in five European countries, including Czechia, during the winter and spring of 2026.
 This will allow us to look deeper into how the co-benefits and trade-offs of pollinator-friendly farming are understood and experienced in different local contexts.
 By bringing together diverse perspectives, from the European level down to the local, we can work towards a future where agriculture and pollinators can not only coexist, but can also mutually benefit.

-Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or European Research Executive Agency.
-Neither the European Union nor the granting authority can be held responsible for them.
+AGRI4POL receives funding from the European Union’s Horizon Europe research and innovation programmeunder grant agreement No 101181146 and The State Secretariat for Education, Research and Innovation (SERI).
+Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union (EU), the European Research Executive Agency (REA), or the SERI.

 Leave a comment